slivingston/rcomp/README.rst

 License
 -------

-This is free software released under the terms of [the BSD 3-Clause License]( https://opensource.org/licenses/BSD-3-Clause).
-There is no warranty; not even for merchantability or fitness for a particular purpose.
+This is free software released under the terms of `the BSD 3-Clause License
+<https://opensource.org/licenses/BSD-3-Clause>`_.
+There is no warranty; not even
+for merchantability or fitness for a particular purpose.
 Consult LICENSE.txt for copying conditions.